openebs/openebs/contribute/design/1.x/cstor/20200511-cstor-backupandrestore.md

 Velero server sends `DeleteSnapshot` API of Velero Interface to delete the backup/snapshot with argument `snapshotID`.
 This snapshotID is generated during the backup creation of this snapshot.
 Velero Interface will execute the DeleteSnapshot API of cStor velero-plugin. cStor velero-plugin is responsible for performing below steps:
 1. Delete the PVC object for this backup from the cloud provider.
-2. Execute REST API(`latest/backups/`) of the CVC-Operater to delete the resources created for this particular backup.
+2. Execute REST API(`latest/backups/`) of the CVC-Operator to delete the resources created for this particular backup.
     1. Delete the CStorCompletedBackUp resources if the given cstorbackup is the last backup of schedule or cstorcompletedbackup doesn't have any successful backup.
     2. Delete the snapshot created for that backup.
     3. Delete the CStorBackUp resource.